SushiWaUmai/chronity/docfx_project/manual/getting-started.md

 ### Install with OpenUPM

+This needs [OpenUPM](https://openupm.com/) to be installed to your machine.

 Chronity can also be installed using OpenUPM.

 Run the following command on the project root folder: